Vollinger0/vscode-ecf-support/README.md

 * create the vsix file with `vsce package` for now.
 I may publish this as an official extension some other day.

 ## Release Notes

+### 0.0.3
+- [x] support for // comments
+- [x] added support for a lot of property-variants with comments, quote, unquoted, slashes, brackets... etc.
+- [x] block type names are now scoped as markup.bold, so they appear bold in the default theme

 ### 0.0.2
 - [x] extended properties don't work properly, only the first and last are highlighted